shimamohammadi/IST-Deep-Learning-based-Codec-Optimization/README.md

 # IST-Deep-Learning-based-Codec-Optimization
 Six different images from JPEG-AI test was compressed in three diffrent bitrates correspond to low, midium, and high qualities using VAE-Hyper-X codec, where X is the image quality metric used in the optimization.
-The compressed images are available in Images/.
+The compressed images are available in Images/.<br />
 Decoded images were evaluated by people through a pairwise subjective test via Amazon mechanical Turk (AMT) in three different sessions.
-The winning frequency of each session was calculated and reported in the results/.
+The winning frequency of each session was calculated and reported in the results/. <br />
-# Image quality metics:
+- Image quality metics:
     - MSE: Mean Squared Error
     - SSIM: Structural Similarity Index Metric
     - MS-SSIM: Multi-Scale Structural Similarity Index Metric